Who we are

 TIS National integrated pre-booked phone and video remote interpreting services into the TIS Online booking tool.
-This enhancement enabled agencies and interpreters to self-manage all of their bookings using the automated system.
+This enhancement enabled agencies and interpreters to self-manage all of their bookings using the self-service booking tool.

 TIS National celebrates the 50th anniversary of establishing the world’s first telephone interpreting service.
 TIS National now delivers more than one million immediate phone services each year.